mariaartlle/PYT-SBI-project-ProtFlex/README.md

 ### Example 2: P16041

-P16041 corresponds to the protein Vasotocin-neurophysin VT1, an antidiuretic hormone from a salmon species.
+P16041 corresponds to the protein Vasotocin-neurophysin VT1, an antidiuretic hormone from a salmon species

 * **AlphaFold structure**